QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 == Table of Neighbors between Influencers and Non-Influencers <label:neighbor_stat>

+Before doing any ABM analysis, I first need to verify the similarity of the number of connections between different networks mentioned and add more neighbors to the influencers in @label:network.
+Statistically analyze whether the influencers and non-influencers are the same in different networks.
+This is the premise for the following series of comparisons.

 The tables below shows the average, maximum, and minimum values of the number of influencer and non-influencer neighbors in the first five simulations.
 The number of neighbors of an influencer is approximately four to six times that of